Skip to content

 edges:

-- load-csv.output -> active-only.input
+- "load-csv.data -> active-only.input"

-- active-only.output -> by-score.input
+- "active-only.output -> by-score.input"

-- by-score.output -> top-100.input
+- "by-score.output -> top-100.input"

 This pipeline loads a CSV, keeps active leads, sorts by score descending, and takes the top 100.
 Four nodes, zero code.

 Data operations propagate schemas automatically.
 If the input table has fields name, email, score, the output schema reflects exactly what the operation produces — same fields for filter and sort, new fields for map, aggregation columns for group.
-The type checker validates field references at parse time, before any data flows.

 Use built-in ops when the transformation maps to standard SQL.
 Use a custom node when: